heathen00/wfparser3/wfparser3/README.md

      localization data is missing from the two previous tiers.
 Instead of halting the system due to a localization misconfiguration, you can just report that the localization data is missing.
 This would be less prone to runtime errors.
+   * I don't like Java properties files and never have.
+You should implement the localization resource bundle data as a JSON file, or something, so that it has more structure and internal validation.
+But how would it be extendible if someone wants to localize existing data to yet another locale?
+   * perhaps the localization functionality should be moved to its own Java package, too?
+It it more of a system level set of functionality and does not really belong to the message subsystem, conceptually.
+   * You should also move all the localization related test cases from where they are into their own set of test cases.
+Or maybe not?
+Maybe you should separate between acceptance tests and unit tests, first, then see what should be where.
+It would be acceptable to Mock the localization functionality when testing other things.

 ## Rough Notes